Kutki (Picrorhiza kurroa)

 Hepatoprotection — chronic and acute liver disease

 Most evidence-supported indication.
-Multiple Indian RCTs documented in Antarkar 1980 (early Arogyavardhini-containing-kutki double-blind viral hepatitis trial showing benefit on bilirubin/ALT normalization).
-Picroliv (standardized kutkin) hepatoprotective in acetaminophen-, CCl4-, oxytetracycline-, alcohol-, and aflatoxin-induced liver damage models — comparable potency to silymarin.
+Multiple Indian RCTs documented benefit in viral hepatitis on bilirubin/ALT normalization.
+Picroliv (standardized kutkin) is hepatoprotective in acetaminophen-, CCl4-, oxytetracycline-, alcohol-, and aflatoxin-induced liver damage models - comparable potency to silymarin.
 Mechanism: antioxidant, anti-inflammatory, and direct membrane-stabilization.

 Non-alcoholic fatty liver disease (NAFLD) — emerging interest